aws-deadline/deadline-cloud/src/deadline/job_attachments/README.md

 ## Security

-When creating a queue, provide the name of the an S3 bucket in the same account and region as the queue you are creating, and provide a 'root prefix' name for files to be uploaded to.
+When creating a queue, provide the name of an S3 bucket in the same account and region as the queue you are creating, and provide a 'root prefix' name for files to be uploaded to.
 You also must provide an IAM role that has access to the S3 bucket.
 See the [security best practices][ja-security] documentation for more information on securely configuring job attachments.